Do1e

 source .venv/bin/activate

-After that, you can install dependencies one by one from requirements.txt.
-The following command will write the dependencies into the pyproject.toml file and generate poetry.lock:
+Then you can install dependencies one by one from requirements.txt, the following command will write the dependencies into the pyproject.toml file and generate poetry.lock:

 pop add requests qrcode

-One major advantage of Poetry is its ability to display dependencies in a tree structure:
+One major advantage of Poetry is that it can display dependencies in a tree structure:

 pop show --tree